PinMeTo/documentation/docs/posts-api.md

 ## 1. Authentication

-Firstly, please create an app with Posts related permissions in account settings.
+Firstly, please create an app with **location create** permissions in account settings.

 Secondly, follow [this document](https://github.com/PinMeTo/documentation/blob/master/docs/access_token.md) to get access token.
 Please be aware that this token is only valid for an hour so cache and refresh it whenever necessary